FACTBOX-Banks ready to leave pandemic behind as staff return to desks | Business

 For the biggest Wall Street banks, the pandemic is largely in the rear view mirror as they step up efforts to bring employees back to office full-time while also easing or lifting COVID-19 protocols.

 The finance industry, spearheaded by major banks, has sought to wind down remote work even though these plans were derailed by the outbreak of the Omicron variant earlier this year.
-Here are the latest updates on the return-to-office plans of some of the major banks: Goldman Sachs Group Inc:
+Here are the latest updates on the return-to-office plans of some of the major financial firms: Goldman Sachs Group Inc:

 The U.S. investment bank will lift pandemic-era protocols at its offices effective Sept.
 6, an internal memo reviewed by Reuters showed.
 Goldman had already called its employees back to the office full time in June last year, although it relaxed those requirements during periods when coronavirus cases surged.